 Brian Shivambu, a VBS Mutual Bank beneficiary and brother of Economic Freedom Fighters (EFF) deputy commander-in-chief Floyd Shivambu, has been ordered by the Johannesburg high court to pay R1.78-million to the bank’s liquidators.

-The order is in relation to an application by Anoosh Rooplal, the liquidator of the now defunct mutual bank, as part of efforts to recover R2.7-million that was part of a R4-million loan granted to Brian’s company, Sgameka Projects, in late 2017.
+The order is in relation to an application by Anoosh Rooplal, the liquidator of the now defunct VBS Mutual Bank, as part of his efforts to recover R2.7-million that was part of a R4-million loan granted to Brian’s company, Sgameka Projects, in late 2017.

 Brian did not immediately respond to a request for comment on Thursday evening and a WhatsApp message to his number was read but not responded to.

-Rooplal’s spokesperson said Brian, after paying the R1-million towards the debt, conceded an order for the balance.
+Rooplal’s spokesperson Louise Brugman said Brian, after paying the R1-million towards the debt, conceded an order for the balance.

 In terms of the order, Brian has to pay R 1 785 708.60 plus interest at the rate of prime plus 500 basis points calculated daily and compounded monthly from January 24 2019 to date.
 He will also have to pay costs on an attorney and client scale.

 In his application in April, Rooplal also said the loan agreement — for which Shivambu stood surety — between Sgameka and VBS was signed in December 2017, and Sgameka had undertaken to repay it in 23 installments of R190 637.24 and a final installment of R188 555.37.

 “The respondent [Brian] agreed to sign a suretyship in favour of the applicant for all sums and/or monies due or which become due to the applicant [VBS] by Sgameka, and arising out of the loan agreement …